gokatas/gokatas/README.md

 go install github.com/gokatas/gokatas@latest
 ```

-1. Select one of the katas and clone it (you might want to start with the smallest one)
+1. Select one of the katas and clone it

 ```
 gokatas -sortby lines -wide